Edge DevOps

 Build a Container Image of the Application

-When done with the app we will package it in a Container Image as well.
 A matching pipeline has been added to your template app repository.
 This pipeline is triggered by the creation of a Tag in Gitea.
 So once you are ready, all you need to do is create a Tag and the Pipeline will build and push the Image to the local OpenShift Registry.

 -